What to see and do in Waterford, Ireland’s history-packed champion of low-key cool

 With seagulls wheeling above the quay and sea breezes that rip right through you on blustery days, you can feel the Atlantic here, even if you can’t see it.
 Ah, but it’s not far.

-Just beyond the sickle-shaped beach of Tramore, immediately south of the city, the Copper Coast unfurls in all its primordial beauty, formed by volcanic activity 460 years ago and facing the bad-tempered Celtic Sea.
+Just beyond the sickle-shaped beach of Tramore, immediately south of the city, the Copper Coast unfurls in all its primordial beauty, formed by volcanic activity 460 million years ago and facing the bad-tempered Celtic Sea.
 Running 25km from Kilfarrasy in the east to Stradbally in the west, this stretch of cliff and beach, now a Unesco Global Geopark, is best explored by car or bike.
-Part of the joy is not having any agenda and going from one cliff-rimmed cove to the next, but definitely factor in a stop at the geological garden (entry free) to see mysteriously inscribed Ogham stones as well as the ‘cursing stone’ - walk around it anticlockwise to effectively place your curse.
+Part of the joy is not having any agenda and going from one cliff-rimmed cove to the next, but definitely factor in a stop at the geological garden (entry free) to see mysteriously inscribed Ogham stones as well as the “cursing stone” – walk around it anticlockwise to effectively place your curse.
 Nearby, the ghostly 19th-century copper mining ruins of Tankardstown are another atmospheric spot to pause in.

 For an alternative take on the coast, hook up with “sea gardener” Marie Power for an eye-opening seaweed foraging tour and picnic at a wild local beach (dates and prices on request).
 Or explore from the water with Pure Adventure, who lead three-hour kayaking trips (€50) to the coast’s caves, arches and tunnels.